 Fitbit Becomes High-Fashion

 Fitbit is already known to be one of the better looking wearables: it's small, minimal, and sleek.
 However, the San Francisco company is looking to extend that image through a partnership with women's designer Tory Burch.
 The result?
 High fashion Fitbit jewelry that can women can sport during work, nightlife and in the gym.
-Even as a bunch of guys here at TeamBuildr, we have to say, "Looks good, well done" and we will personally be impressed if we see any of our lady friends showcasing the new look.
+Even as a bunch of guys here at TeamBuildr, we have to say, "Looks good, well done" and we will personally be impressed if we see any of our friends showcasing the new ladies' Fitbit designs.